Furnas Land of geysers, hot springs, and culinary wonders

 When is the Best Time to Visit Furnas?

-Furnas is a wonderful destination year-round.
+Furnas is wonderful year-round.
 Thanks to the mild climatic influence of the Atlantic Ocean:

-• Spring and Autumn – Ideal for walks and bathing without the crowds.
+• Spring and Autumn – Ideal for walks and bathing without crowds.

-• Winter – The most magical time for thermal baths when the steam dances in the cool air.
+• Winter – The most magical time for thermal baths, when steam dances in the cool air.

-• Summer – Busier, but Furnas remains peaceful compared to larger tourist destinations.
+• Summer – More lively, but Furnas remains calm compared to larger tourist destinations.

 Practical Tips for Furnas

-• Bring a swimsuit and a dark towel – the minerals can stain fabrics.
+• Bring swimwear and a dark towel – minerals can stain fabrics.

-• Stroll slowly – Furnas is not a place to rush, but to feel.
+• Walk slowly – Furnas is not a place to rush, but to feel.

 Furnas – Where the Earth Speaks

-Visiting Furnas is a return to something ancient, powerful, and true.
-To feel the breath of the Earth, the warmth of the waters, and the tastes born from its depths.
+Visiting Furnas is returning to something ancient, powerful, and true.
+To feel the breath of the Earth, the warmth of the waters, and the flavours born from its depths.

-Join Panic Frame & Travel and together let’s discover Furnas—the gentle song of the Earth that still resonates within us, if we only stop to hear it.
+Join Panic Frame & Travel and let's discover Furnas together — that quiet song of the Earth that still resonates within us, if only we pause to hear it.

 Author: Martin Bonov